Caffeine Benefits and Risks

 It should also be mentioned that there appear to be positive benefits to help reduce and prevent the symptoms of both Alzheimer’s and Parkinson’s disease.

-Furthermore Caffeine can improve fat burning by storing glycogen and the utilisation fat for energy.
+Furthermore it can improve fat burning by storing glycogen and the utilization fat for energy.

 The additional benefits of caffeine also extend to reducing muscle soreness while being able to help increase muscular performance.

 All of these benefits comes with minimal risk.
-It seems there is no requirement to exceed a dose of 250mg of caffeine which falls well beneath the amount that would trigger caffeine toxicity.
+It seems there is no requirement to exceed a dose of 250mg which falls well beneath the amount that would trigger caffeine toxicity.

 Any deaths appear to be the result of a combination of alcohol and other drugs.